 Mindsets Matter

-Before we can envision what it looks like for classroom instruction to exemplify GLEAM or consider whether or not GLEAM instruction is possible, we must ask ourselves, “Do we believe in the students in front of us?”
-If we do not believe that our students are capable of engaging with complex tasks or texts, then it doesn’t matter what’s included in our curriculum, rubric, or strategies toolbox.
-Evidence has long pointed out that, in our racialized society, educator bias exists and has an impact on student achievement.
+Before we can envision what it looks like for classroom instruction to exemplify GLEAM instruction or consider whether or not it is possible, we must ask ourselves, “Do we believe in the students in front of us?”
+If we do not believe that our students can engage with complex tasks or texts, the contents of our curriculum, rubric, and strategies toolbox are insignificant.
+Evidence has long pointed out that educator partiality exists and impacts student achievement.
+To bring GLEAM instruction to life in the classroom, we must begin by examining and reflecting on our beliefs about our students.

 Planning Produces Progress

-Instructional planning is intertwined with our personal learning about our students, our belief systems, and our journeys towards antiracism.
-Planning should be grounded in high-quality, standards-aligned curriculum materials.
-High-quality curricula that are well aligned to college- and career-readiness standards have the potential to provide significant opportunities for marginalized students to experience more equitable instruction.
-We have seen that standards-aligned activities have an impact on student learning, though many assignments do not offer students opportunities to engage in grade-level learning.
-The key, then, is planning in ways that welcome students’ full humanity, affirm their identities, and engage them authentically with grade-level texts and tasks.
+Instructional planning should be grounded in a high-quality, standards-aligned curriculum.
+By utilizing high-quality curricula that are well-aligned with college and career readiness standards, educators can develop a clear and consistent structure for teaching and learning, ensuring that all students access essential content and skills.
+While standards-aligned activities benefit student learning, many assignments do not provide opportunities for students to engage in grade-level learning.
+The key, then, is planning in ways that welcome students’ full selves, affirm their academic identities, and engage them authentically with grade-level texts and tasks.

 To plan for GLEAM instruction, consider these (and other) questions while utilizing aligned curricular materials: